ConesaLab/Padhoc/README.md

 *Neo4j*

 Follow Neo4j installing instructions, download desktop version and set user and password, these are needed for Padhoc to connect to the database.
 Create an empty graph within Neo4j App.
+Graph version must be 3.5 or lower.

 *tmChem*